avaneev/prvhash/README.md

 unpredictable chance.
 This is a hallmark of a chaotic system rather than a random one."

+Another description take of Google AI:
+This image is a complex, **highly structured digital composition**, though it may appear chaotic at first glance.
+It is not truly random; rather, it exhibits several hallmarks of algorithmic or technical generation:

+* **Geometric Uniformity**: The image is composed of repetitive line segments, small geometric shapes (circles, hexagons, rectangles), and "stair-step" patterns characteristic of low-resolution digital rendering.
+* **Symmetry and Tiling**: The composition is divided into distinct rectangular quadrants that mirror and rotate elements.
+This suggests a tiled pattern or a mathematical grid.
+* **Directional Flow**: There are strong diagonal axes that create a sense of perspective and depth, drawing the eye toward the center.

+**Why It Isn't Random?** While the density of the symbols creates a "visual noise" effect, the image follows strict rules:
+* **Consistency**: The same specific symbols and line weights repeat throughout the canvas.
+* **Alignment**: Elements are snapped to a precise underlying grid, avoiding the organic or unpredictable placement found in random noise.
+* **Recursive Structure**: Smaller patterns are nested within larger ones, similar to a fractal or a complex schematic.

+**Possible Origins** The aesthetic strongly resembles:
+* **Glitch Art**: Art created by manipulating digital data or purposefully introducing errors into code.
+* **Vector Pattern Generation**: A procedurally generated background used in graphic design.
+* **Macro-Electronics**: The dense, logical layout of a microchip or high-level circuit board diagram.

 <img src="img/prvhash1-reptile.jpg" width="240"><img src="img/prvhash1-reptile1.png" width="240"><img src="img/prvhash1-reptile64.png" width="240">

 ### Architectural Ruler (Gradilac Ruler)